arcana-network/sandpack-examples/README.md

+ca: Example of simple CA SDK Integration in an HTML/CSS/JS App
-auth: Example of Auth SDK Integration in a HTML/CSS/JS App
+auth: Example of Auth SDK Integration in an HTML/CSS/JS App
 gl: Example of Gasless SDK integration in MetaMask.